of After-Death Communications:

 tap, a gentle touch, a soft caress, a tender

 kiss, a comforting arm around the shoulder,

 or an all-embracing hug.
 Feeling a touch

 they take place only between people who

 deceased loved one returns for the purpose

 to the experiencer.

 is an example of a tactile ADC.

 filled with new hope six weeks after her

-26, and Eric, age 24, were killed together in an
+were killed together in an automobile accident:

 I was having

 such a hard time, and I had been

 doing this for so long.

 in the middle of October, I was

 a sudden, I felt this real warmth.